 Once the treatment was underway, Claire felt really empowered because she felt she had some control in helping herself to get the best outcome from the radiotherapy treatment.
 She commented: “I was so pleased that I was able to accomplish the technique and continue to do it every day as part of the treatment.

-Looking to the future, GenesisCare is continuing to invest in research and development and will be monitoring the outcomes from patients who have received spirometry-monitored DIBH to ensure that any theoretical benefits are observed in reality.
+Looking to the future, GenesisCare is continuing to invest in research and development and will be monitoring the outcomes of patients who have received spirometry-monitored DIBH to ensure that any theoretical benefits are observed in reality.

 GenesisCare provides the highest levels of patient-focused care across a network of purpose-built cancer centres, located in Birmingham, Guildford, Hertfordshire, Milton Keynes, Nottingham, Oxford, Portsmouth and Southampton.